UT-ECE364D-D12/C-RECS/README.md

 ![Results](resources/crecs.jpeg)

-## Setup
+## Install

-The steps to prepare the environment, download the data, and install the app packages are outlined below.
+The steps to prepare the environment are outlined below.

-### Install Dependencies
+### x86-64 Based Systems

 1. Create an environment:
 ```bash